home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 - Next Scheduled Preset
 - Next Scheduled Temperature

-## Other devices
+### Other devices

 Some devices like the [FRITZ!DECT 440][fritzdect_440] can't be controlled via this integration, but its sensors can still be integrated.

-The availability of these {% term sensor %} and {% term binary_sensor %} entities depends on the features and capabilities of the connected device and can be one or multiple of:
+The availability of these {% term sensor %} and {% term binary_sensor "binary sensor" %} entities depends on the features and capabilities of the connected device and can be one or multiple of:

 - Battery
 - Button lock via UI